hyy02/Corki/docker/README.md

 ## The Minimal try to run the code base

+### Training process
+#### Scripts
 ```bash
 bash tools/train.sh robot_flamingo/configs/robot_flamingo_episode_sum_debug.args 1
 ```

-- The config above will use only one GPU （you can the 1 to 8 to specific your server）with VRAM above 31 GB, and only train one epoch use calvin_debug_dataset, it only takes several seconds
+- The config above will use only one GPU （you can the 1 to 8 to specific your server）with VRAM above **32 GB**, and only train one epoch use calvin_debug_dataset, it only takes several seconds
 - If you want to reproduce the results, please change the configs file, and change the dataset_dir to task_D_D in the config file.

 ```bash